Carjay/raspberrypi/README.md

 # raspberrypi
 Things related to the raspberrypi

-The docker directory contains a Dockerfile suitable for developing on the Pi.
+The ```docker``` directory contains a Dockerfile suitable for developing on the Pi.
+The image is located on dockerhub and can be pulled from carjay/raspberry:busterdev.

 ## Install docker on the Pi
-To install docker simply run
+The first step is to install docker on the Pi.
+This is actually quite simple, just use apt:

 ```
-$ apt install docker.io
+$ sudo apt install docker.io
 ```

-To be able to run docker as a regular user you need to add the "docker" group to this users list of groups.
+To be able to run the docker command as a regular user you need to add the "docker" group to this users list of groups.

 ```
 $ sudo usermod -a -G docker <YOUR USERNAME>
 ```

-You now either need to logout and login for the change to become effective or simply use
+You now either need to logout and login again for the change to become effective or simply use

 ```
 $ newgrp docker